Insentra/usage-policy/README.md

 Policies include:
 * No customer sensitive information shall be stored in a repository.
 * All customer facing code must be stored in private repositories.
+* Users with access to private code repositories must be Insentra employees or approved partners.
 * Code stored in public repositories must first be approved by the respective practice manager.
 * [Two-factor authentication](https://github.com/settings/two_factor_authentication/configure) must be enabled on user accounts with access to the Insentra private code repositories.